Lensvik Municipality: General information

-The municipality of Lensvik was established on 1 January 1905 when it was separated from the municipality of Rissa which originally spanned both sides of the Trondheimsfjorden.
-The separation left Lensvik municipality (population: 1,019) on the west side of the fjord and the remainder of Rissa on the east side of the fjord.
+The municipality of Lensvik was established on 1 January 1905 when it was separated from the large Rissa Municipality which originally spanned both sides of the Trondheimsfjorden.
+The separation left Lensvik Municipality (population: 1,019) on the west side of the fjord and the remainder of Rissa Municipality on the east side of the fjord.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Lensvik (population: 1,136) was merged with the eastern part of Agdenes municipality (population: 858) and the Ingdalen district of the municipality of Stadsbygd to form a new, larger municipality called Agdenes.
+On 1 January 1964, Lensvik Municipality (population: 1,136) was merged with the eastern part of Agdenes Municipality (population: 858) and the Ingdalen district of Stadsbygd Municipality to form a new, larger Agdenes Municipality.